 Middle School Religious Studies

-St. Augustin Catholic Middle School uses the Christ Our Life series from Loyola Press.
+St. Augustin Catholic Middle School uses the Spirit of Truth series from Sophia Institute.
 Students participate in weekly masses, classroom prayer, liturgy planning, and large and small group discussions.
-Students are not given a lot of homework, but tests occur frequently as the chapters are short and there are many!
+Students are not given a lot of homework, but tests and projects are staple of the class.

 Grade 6 This year the sixth-grade will study the Old Testament and its meaning for Catholics.
 The study of the Old Testament guides sixth graders to see in Jesus the fulfillment of all the Father has promised, as well as the perfect response to his love.
 Students are encouraged to respond to God's call to enter into a loving relationship with God and with the Church.